ryouze/ryouze.github.io/content/posts/sfml-cmake-macos.md

           files: ${{ steps.strings.outputs.build-output-dir }}/${{ matrix.archive_name }}
 ```

-This workflow will build the app, rename it to append the platform name and architecture, then archive it and upload it to the release page.
-I have hardcoded the names, because inferring them from the project name is a bit complicated for something you only need to setup once.
+This workflow builds the app, renames it to append the platform name and architecture, then archives it and uploads it to the release page.
+I have hardcoded the names, because inferring them from the project name is complicated for something you only need to set up once.

-To trigger it, go to your project's releases page and click `Draft a new release`.
-Then, create a new git tag (e.g., `v0.0.1`) and click `Publish release`.
-The workflow will start automatically, and the packaged binaries for macOS, GNU/Linux and Windows will be uploaded automatically.
+To trigger it, go to your project's releases page and click "Draft a new release."
+Then, create a new git tag (e.g., `v0.0.1`) and click "Publish release."
+The workflow will start automatically, and the packaged binaries for macOS, Linux, and Windows will be uploaded automatically.

-Notably, the app bundle for macOS must be a `.tar.gz` archive, because the `.zip` archive will not preserve the symlinks in the app bundle.
-Instead, each symlink will become a copy, resulting in a bloated app bundle (for `freetype`, this is around +5 MB of useless copies).
+Notably, the app bundle for macOS must be a `.tar.gz` archive, because a `.zip` archive will not preserve the symlinks in the app bundle.
+Instead, each symlink will become a copy, resulting in a bloated app bundle (for `freetype`, this adds about 5 MB of unnecessary copies).

 <!-- TODO:
 - Add a section on how to create a DMG file for distribution. -->